 Snowmass is the largest of the four mountains near the town of Aspen and offers a wide variety of terrain.
 From easy greens, to gentle blue, and steep black diamond runs, Snowmass Mountain has a little of everything.

 This is the same mountain that hosts the Winter X-Games.
 It is also easily visible from the airport.
 This is a very gentle hill and is perfect for kids.
+It fact, it is one of the best ski resorts in Colorado for beginners.
 However, the terrain may be a bit too flat for some experienced adults.